berk420/StockPredictionApplication/README.md

 # Release Note

-## Upcoming features 2.1.0
+## 2.1.0 (Upcoming features)
 - Iron and steel industry will be added
--You will be able to see the balance sheet values ​​in dollar basis
+- You will be able to see the balance sheet values ​​in dollar basis

 ## 2.0.0
--Frontend technologies chenged
+- Frontend technologies chenged
- Javascript -> Typescript
+- Javascript -> Typescript
- Framework Next.js
+- New Framework Next.js
- Library React.js, Google Fonts
+- Library added React.js, Google Fonts instead of DevExtreme

 ## 1.0.1
 - Drawer and layout will be fix